Multilevel Digital Contact Tracing: Introduction

-The nodes in the close contact graph are the individual users, and an edge is included if there exists an interaction between a pair of people for more than $\tau $ minutes (proximity duration) in $D$ days (incubation period) \cite{bar2020science}.
-Importantly, we introduce an edge label (interactions) between a pair of the individual in the contact graph as a fixed-sized binary first-in-first-out (FIFO) contact vector to store the temporal information in the last $D$ days, and earlier data are automatically leaving from the system storage.
-In other words, during a pandemic, the contact graph stores the latest $D$ days of continuous close contact data in a discrete form inside contact vectors.
-Finally, the system prepares the contact list for the given infected persons from the contact graph.
-We wish to emphasize that our algorithm prepares the direct and indirect (multi-level) contact list of the infected persons and stores it in disjoint sets to find the infection pathways.
-We use the index file structure to store the large contact graph for fast accessing.
-The system's salient feature is that it automatically removes the inactive edge when the $D$ days over and updates the graph through a sliding window model over the contact vectors.
-We provide implementation details and analysis of our devised streaming algorithm.
-Remarkably, our analysis reveals that for COVID-19 contact trace parameters, to store the contact graph for $14$ days for $10^{7}$, users take $55$ GB of memory space.
-Besides, the preparation of the contact list for a given set of infected persons depends on the size of the infected list.
+This article provides a framework to automate multilevel digital contact tracing.
+Our algorithm processes the contact data and dynamically evolves a close contact graph.
+The nodes in the close contact graph are the individual users, and an edge is included if an interaction between a pair of people exists.
+Importantly, to store the temporal close contact information, we introduce an edge label between a pair of individuals in the contact graph as a fixed size binary circular contact queue.
+In other words, during a pandemic, the contact graph stores the latest $D$ days of continuous close contact data in a discrete form inside circular contact queues.
+Finally, the system prepares the contact list for a given infected person from the contact graph.
+Our algorithm prepares the direct and indirect (multilevel) contact lists of the infected persons and prepares the infection pathways.
+The system's salient feature is that it automatically removes the inactive edge (contact) when the $D$ days over and updates the contact queues.
+We provide an analytical approach for the completeness of the algorithm and validate it using synthetic and empirical data sets.
+As a case study, our analysis reveals that for COVID-19 contact trace parameters, storing the contact graph for $14$ days for $10^{6}$ users takes $5$ GB of memory space, and the preparation of the contact list for a given set of infected persons depends on the size of the infected list.
 Our algorithm is simple and easy to implement.
-By considering the location and time-independent binary contact vectors and making centralized control by the PHA, our algorithm maintains the individuals' privacy.
 We expect it to be an attractive choice to deploy in the application of digital contact traces in real-world pandemic situations.

-We fabricate the article as follows: Section \ref{Theoretical Framework} discusses the problem formulation and methodology of the digital contact tracing process.
-Section \ref{Implementations} provides implementation detail of our dynamic graph streaming algorithm with sliding window model.
-Section \ref{analysis} contains the space complexity of the contact graph and analyzes the contact trace algorithm.
-Finally, Section \ref{conclusion} summarizes our work and discusses various open problems for further investigations.